cskaandorp/anonymize/README.md

 anonymize_regex = Anonymize(my_dict, pattern=r'[A-B]\d{4}')
 ```

 By using the `use_word_boundaries` argument (defaults to False), the algorithm ignores substring matches.
 If 'ted' is a key in your dictionary, without `use_word_boundaries` the algorithm will replace the 'ted' part in f.i. 'created_at'.
 You can overcome this problem by setting `use_word_boundaries` to True.
 It will put the `\b`-anchor around your regex pattern or dictionary keys.
-The beauty of the boundary anchors is that '@' is considered a boundary as well, and thus names in email address can be replaced in email addresses although these names are a substring.
+The beauty of the boundary anchors is that '@' is considered a boundary as well, and thus names in email addresses can be replaced although these names are substrings within these addresses.
 Example:

 ```
 anonymize_regex = Anonymize(my_dict, use_word_boundaries=True)